garg1503/quarkus_wiremock/README.md

 Package 2 :- News
     in this calls are made to render public api so as to retrieve and insert data

+Testing of external api has been done using Wiremock